Why do puppies bite?

 - Defensive or offensive (more often defensive)

-During play, puppies should learn bite inhibition, which is how hard they can bite before causing pain.
-When playing with other dogs, their fur and slightly thicker skin mean they may find it more difficult to understand why humans react strongly when they use their teeth.
+During play, puppies can learn bite inhibition, which is the recognition of how hard they can bite before causing pain.
+If they frequently play with other dogs, the dog’s fur and slightly thicker skin (in some instances) may mean that they may find it more difficult to learn a human’s threshold for feeling pain.

 Biting during play

 When puppies start to bite manically, it is usually due to over-arousal (too excited) or fatigue (over-tired).
-In these heightened emotional states, they often lose control and are not in a good cognitive state for learning or responding to their environment.
+In these heightened emotional states, they often lose control and are not in an optimum cognitive state for learning or responding to their environment.

 Keeping your puppy calm